Turnarounds and Crisis Management

 The below illustration shows a 10-step model for managing a turnaround situation.

 As the restructuring part of a turnaround normally represents an irreversible change of strategy, a critical skill of the turnaround team is the ability to set the business on the "right track" in order to ensure consistency between the short-term focus and the building of long-term corporate value (see strategy).

 Other Relevant Articles

-See Download Center: White Paper #1: Post-Merger Integrations - About Synergies and Poor Judgment; White Paper #3: Strategy and Implementation - and the Lack of Results; White Paper #5: Buy-Side M&A (mergers and acquisitions); White Paper #6: Sell-Side M&A (divestitures, trade-sales and mergers); or White Paper #7: Should You Choose Financial or Industrial Investors/Owners?; or White Paper #8: Equity Based Financing of Start-ups and High Growth Situations; or White Paper #9: A 15 Step Recipe for Developing Your High-Quality Business Model.
+See Download Center: White Paper #1: Post-Merger Integrations - About Synergies and Poor Judgment; White Paper #3: Strategy and Implementation - and the Lack of Results; White Paper #5: Buy-Side M&A (mergers and acquisitions); White Paper #6: Sell-Side M&A (divestitures, trade-sales and mergers); or White Paper #7: Should You Choose Financial or Industrial Investors/Owners?; White Paper #8: Equity Based Financing of Start-ups and High Growth Situations; or White Paper #9: A 15 Step Recipe for Developing Your High-Quality Business Model.

 - 10+ turnaround assignments in high-risk/high-impact situations across various industries and sectors.
 Focus on cash generation, cost reductions, profit improvements, reorganization, refinancing and strategic redirection.

 - Business unit size of US$50-800M.